gravitational/gravity/docs/5.x/pack.md

 can enter login and password to provision a local Gravity Cluster user and choose whether to enable or disable remote support.

-Bandwagon is [open source](https://github.com/gravitational/bandwagon) on Github and can be used as an example of how to implement your own custom installer screen.
+Bandwagon is [open source](https://github.com/gravitational/bandwagon) on GitHub and can be used as an example of how to implement your own custom installer screen.

 To enable Bandwagon, add this to your Application Manifest: